imaniraei/SCOPE/DATASETS.md

 The datasets are **not included** in this repository.

-Please download each dataset from its official source and store it in a location of your choice (e.g., a local machine, external storage, or an HPC filesystem).
+Please download each dataset from its official source and store it in a location of your choice, such as a local machine, external storage, or an HPC filesystem.

 The repository only requires the paths to these datasets during training and evaluation.